Viladoman/CompileScore/README.md

 # CompileScore
 VisualStudio extension used to display and highlight compilation profiling data.
-Know directly inside Visual Studio the real compilation cost of your code.
+Know the real compilation cost of your code directly inside Visual Studio.
 Keep the compile times in check.

 [Visual Studio Marketplace page](https://marketplace.visualstudio.com/items?itemName=RamonViladomat.CompileScore)

 ## Motivation

 Compile times are one of the most important things that affect productivity and iterations while developing in C/C++.
-When compile times are slow it can be very frustrating at it is a usual case scenario in big code productions.
-Being able to know in the same spot where you code what pieces are expensive is key in order to keep tech debt in check.
+Slow compile times can be very frustrating, as they are usual case scenarios in big code productions.
+Being able to identify which pieces are expensive in the same place you code is key in order to keep tech debt in check.

 ## Features